 Engagement activities are central to my research and I’m an active member of the Guerilla Archaeology collective, having been involved in outreach at more than ten arts/music festivals and events.
 I have also been inducted as a STEM ambassador.
 I am also involved with the Operation Nightingale project at East Chisenbury, a collaborative project involving the rehabilitation of military veterans.
 I run sessions for the Cardiff Young Archaeologist Club.
 My 2015 Antiquity paper (with Jacqui Mulville, Cardiff) was reported on in The Times (20th June 2015), The Metro (13th August 2015), The New Scientist (15th August 2015), the BBC News website, the ITV News website and various other global media outlets.
 I was interviewed on BBC Radio Wales concerning the Norman Diet project on the 950th anniversary of the Battle of Hastings.

 PhD: January 2008-April 2011.
 Cardiff University, Colum Drive, Cardiff.

 AHRC funded.
 Thesis title: Investigating the Potential of Holistic Taphonomic Analysis in Zooarchaeological Research.
-Viva completed with very minor corrections in July 2011
+Viva completed July 2011